qalid7/compath/README.md

 Both cell detection and classification algorithms contain pre processing routines.
 You can turn this off/on or modify it from the main run script or sub matlab dir.

-## H&E versus IHC

-By large, this pipeline is designed for H&E images.
-We do have

 ## Trained models

 Trained models (checkpoint files) can be downloaded from [here](https://www.dropbox.com/sh/98qaunytnm7u2zo/AABO08G1gvT9jz7KDhiB5BO9a?dl=0).
 You need to copy each 'checkpoint' folder from the dropbox link to the corrosponding folder in this repositry (e.g. cell_class).